Bensen B.8 Gyroboat

 Type: Single seat towed autogyro

-Note: The towed gyroboat was developed from the Hafner Rotachute man-carrying gyro glider, developed in the UK in the early 1940s, and the similar Focke Achgelis FA330 towed by German U-Boats during WW2..
+Note: The towed gyroboat was developed from the Hafner Rotachute man-carrying gyro glider, developed in the UK in the early 1940s, and the similar Focke Achgelis FA330 towed by German U-Boats during WW2.

-To launch the Gyro-Boat, it was towed with an ordinary water-ski rope behind a speedboat capable of at least 50km/h (20mph).
-It usually became airbourne at about 15km/h (25mph) after a short run of about 92 m (300 ft) across the water and cruised at a rotor speed of 350rpm.
-Height reach usually depended on the length of tow cable, recommended as 46 m (150 ft), although a longer rope (not usually less than 92 m/300 ft), was actually used as the pilot gained proficency and confidence.
-Landing speed, with a slack or disengaged tow cable was about 1.3 km/h (8 mph).
-The Gyro-Boat was supplied to customers as a complete boat with rotor system for £200, or the rotor dynamics could be purchaced seperately for £169.
+To launch the Gyro-Boat, it was towed with an ordinary water-ski rope behind a speedboat capable of at least 25mph (40km/h).
+It usually became airborne after a run of about 300ft (92m) across the water and cruised at a rotor speed of up to 350rpm.
+Height reached depended on the length of tow cable, recommended as 150ft (46m), although a longer rope could be used as the pilot gained proficiency and confidence.
+Landing speed, with a slack or disengaged tow cable was about 8mph (13km/h).
+The Gyro-Boat was supplied to customers as a complete boat with rotor system for �200, or the rotor dynamics could be purchased separately for �169.

 Using the plans, GDCL built and sold approximately 10 Gyro-Boats, with a cut-down plywood varnished dinghy as the basis and building up the main rotor system with aviation standard materials obtained from neighbouring King Aircraft.
 The main rotor blade was of plywood with a tapered brass inset for strength and lead streamlined weights near the tips.
 As on the original Bensen design, this retained a constant angle of attack, given the lack of torsional stiffness of the blade.
+Manufacturing was carried out part-time, alongside the boat building and eventually came to a halt in the early 1960s after the King Aircraft Company changed ownership and the supply of 'cheap' materials and their use of the apprentice shop dried up.